Terrastories/terrastories/SETUP.md

 Once rails fully starts up, you can view the running app at `localhost:3000`

-### Common Errors / Gotchas
+### Having troubles?

-If you run into any problems getting the application to start, please check out a list of common errors that we have put together [here](https://docs.google.com/document/d/1uSbQl56rAh3AA8Xm7IRZ8qepAMVN55ZOkAqQ8Kh423E/edit)!
+If you run into any problems getting the application to start, please check out a list of common errors & gotchas that we have put together [here](https://docs.google.com/document/d/1uSbQl56rAh3AA8Xm7IRZ8qepAMVN55ZOkAqQ8Kh423E/edit)!

-If you are still having troubles feel free to join us in Slack [here](https://t.co/kUtI3lnpW1) and find us in the channel #terrastories :) You can also post an issue and label it with `question`.
+Additionally, feel free to join us in Slack [here](https://t.co/kUtI3lnpW1) and find us in the channel #terrastories :) You can also post an issue and label it with `question`.
 We will get back to you ASAP!

 ### Development